_images/helm-logo.svg

 helm upgrade --install airflow apache-airflow/airflow --namespace airflow --create-namespace

-The command deploys Airflow on the Kubernetes cluster in the default configuration.
+The command deploys Airflow on the Kubernetes cluster with the default configuration in the airflow namespace.
 The Parameters reference section lists the parameters that can be configured during installation.

 Tip